open-ephys/gui-docs/source/Developer-Guide/Open-Ephys-Plugin-API/Processor-Plugins.rst

         : GenericProcessor ("Plugin Name")
     {

-        // add plugin parameters here
     }

 The :code:`GenericProcessor` constructor includes one parameter that specifies how the plugin's name will appear in the GUI's Processor List.
-The constructor should also initialize any :code:`Parameter` objects that the plugin will use (see below for more info).
+The plugin's constructor can be used to set the initialize state of key variables (but not that that any :code:`Parameter` objects should be initialized in the :code:`registerParameters()` method).

 GenericEditor constructor
 -----------------------------